Robust and computationally feasible community detection in the presence of arbitrary outlier nodes: Discussion

 \section{Discussion}

-In this paper we introduced the GSBM for robust community detection in the presence of arbitrary outlier nodes, and proposed a computationally feasible method using convex optimization.
+In this paper we introduce the GSBM for robust community detection in the presence of arbitrary outlier nodes, and propose a computationally feasible method using convex optimization.
 Strong theoretical guarantees are established under mild technical conditions.
-In particular, when the number of clusters is fixed and the edge density within the inliers is $O({\log n\over n})$, $O(\log{n})$ outliers are allowed; when the edge density within the inliers is on the order of $O(1)$, and the number of clusters grows with $n$, e.g., $O(n^{\frac{1}{4}})$, our method is robust against $O(n^{\frac{1}{2} - \epsilon})$ adversarial outliers.
+In particular, when the number of clusters is fixed and the edge density within the inliers is $O({\log n\over n})$, $O(\log{n})$ outliers are allowed; when the edge density within the inliers is on the order of $O(1)$, and the number of clusters grows with $n$, for example, $O(n^{{1}/{4}})$, our method is robust against $O(n^{{1}/{2} - \varepsilon})$ adversarial outliers.
 Under the special case when there is no outlier node, our theoretical result is also consistent with the state-of-the-art results in the literature of computationally feasible community detection under the SBM.

 There are a number of possible extensions to the current results.
 The proposed community detection procedure as well as the theoretical guarantees depend on the assumption $\delta=p^- - q^+>0$.
 Although this assumption is common in the literature of community detection, it is actually a strong assumption which sometimes does not hold in real-world network data applications.
 For example, suppose there are $r=3$ clusters, and the connectivity matrix is